wechaty/wechaty/README.md

 3. [CleverScript](https://www.cleverscript.com) Easily create text, voice or avatar bots that people can chat with in browser, app or their preferred messaging platform.

 ## Application
-1. [助手管家](http://72c.me/a/m/yhmhrh) It's a Official Account of wechat, which can manage your personal wechat account as a robot assistant.
+1. [助手管家](http://72c.me/a/m/yhmhrh) It's an Official Account of wechat, which can manage your personal wechat account as a robot assistant.

 ## Service
 1. [Luis.ai](https://www.luis.ai) Language Understanding Intelligent Service (LUIS) offers a fast and effective way of adding language understanding to applications from Microsoft